GamerFest '24

 Icon for one of Causeway's abilities.Greetings all!

-We've had Causeway in alpha for some time now.
+We've had Causeway in alpha testing for some time now.
 It really has been a blessing to gather so much feedback; our approaches and thinking sure get challenged a lot!

 The game is so early in many ways.
 Still, we feel it's important to keep you in the loop about the kind of game this is shaping up to be, so today we'll share a feature about which we're particularly excited.